 - 2. No. Empire District Electric Company (Empire) does not cross-hedges its energy price risk with NYMEX natural gas futures contracts.
 Staff maintains its view that hedging natural gas fuel with NYMEX natural gas futures contracts provides some level of risk protection for the Company and its customers. - 3.
 Yes.
 Staff understands that Empire does not engage its fuel hedging practices to "make money" but rather to mitigate its price risk related to natural gas and other fuels it uses to produce electric energy from its electric generating facilities.
 Simply losing money in a given period for these types of financial transactions is not an indication that Empire's fuel hedging practices are imprudent. - 4.
 Yes, see answer to question 3. - 5.
 Missouri statute Section 386.266.4(4) RSMo (Supp.
 2013) (Supp.
-2015) and Commission Rule 4 CSR240-20.090(7). - 6.
-State ex rel.
+2015) and Commission Rule 4 CSR240-20.090(7). - State ex rel.
 Associated Natural Gas Co. v.
 Public Service Commission of State of Missouri. - 7.
 Yes, Missouri statute Section 386.266.4(4) RSMo (Supp.
 2013) (Supp.
 2015) and Commission Rule 4 CSR240-20.090(7).
 Staff's prudence report explains the appropriate regulatory standards that apply to the prudence review. - 8.
 State ex rel.
 Associated Natural Gas Co. v.
 Public Service Commission of State of Missouri.
 Staff's prudence report explains the appropriate regulatory standards that apply to the prudence review. - 9.
 Staff does not maintain a listing of regulatory standards it uses during a general rate case or a FAC prudence review.
 Staff statement refers to the contrast between a general rate case and a FAC prudence review.
-During a general rate case Staff has a broader latitude in determining if a cost or revenue is appropriate for recovery, such as, is it reoccurring, necessary, or is required to be annualized or normalized, during a problem of the cost of the cos fuel adjustment clause.
+During a general rate case Staff has a broader latitude in determining if a cost or revenue is appropriate for recovery, such as, is it reoccurring, necessary, or is required to be annualized or normalized, during a prustence until CRAFES-5 only reviewing for prudence.
+In a general rate case an electric utility can seek to establish 8 fuel adjustment clause.
 During a general rate case certain cost and revenue items are determined to be appropriate for inclusion in the fuel adjustment clause and compliance tariffs and these are approved by the commission.
 During a prudence review of these costs and revenues, Staff only seeks to determine if the decisions the company made concerning approved FAC cost and revenue items are prudent.
 Staff could recommend the discontinuation of FAC cost and revenue items, but such a recommendation can only be taken up by the Commission in a general rate case.